 Mindi was leasing a rent-stabilized L-shaped studio apartment on the Upper East Side.
 Living paycheck-to-paycheck, she took advantage of business lunch opportunities whenever possible.
 Sometimes these lunches cost more than her grocery bill for the week.

 Daryl was living outside Philadelphia in Bucks County but commuting to the Garment District where he worked with his father.
-They too had business lunches and got to try many of the best restaurants within the city.
+They too had business lunches and got to try many of the best restaurants in the city.

 Before the internet, we both relied on the little red guide to pick out the best of the best restaurants for these business lunches.
 To us, this was the Zagat era of dining.
 We didn’t know each other yet, but we were already like-minded in many ways.
 We used these business lunches to try restaurants beyond our budgets and life experiences.